AlekseyBuzmakov/FCAPS/README.md

 ## Compilation

 Bellow there are some commands that should be copied in the console (__terminal__ in Linux/MacOs or __cmd__ in Windows).
 By "$" a prompt is denoted, which means that this sign should NOT be typed to the console.
+Some problems are discussed at the end of the section.

 You will need
 * git (on Windows it should be accesible from __cmd__, i.e., you should be able to run "$git status" from __cmd__)